ousdiall/990k/preposal.md

  -Player will fight at least 6 enemies to not make it feel too fast (First boss should be easy to beat, last should be hard) -Power-ups will exist in the game.
 Health power-ups and boost potions are a must, but more power ups might be added.
  -Easter Eggs maybe?

+ Idea 1 is the one I plan to do

 Idea 2: Make a new gamemode in the game Overwatch using the built in creation tools.
 Creation tools include things that we have learned in class.